BridgeBeta

 To install the Kit through yarn, run:

-Verify in package.json that react and react-dom now show versions like ^18.x.x.
+After installation, verify in your package.json that react and react-dom now show versions like ^19.x.x.

 2. Add the Kit as a dependency 📦